nico4mcs/doc/doc/Coding/CSharp/MVVM.md

 	DataContext = new MainWindowViewModel();
 }
 ```
-The easiest way to do so is to add it in the constructor in the code behind.
+The easiest way is, to add it in the constructor in the code behind.

-Now you can use the properties in the xaml:
+Now you can use the properties in the XAML:
 ```csharp
 <Label Content="{Binding FirstName}"/>
 ```